JVital2013/goestools-win/README.md

 - packetinfo
 - benchmark
 - compute_sync_words
+- goesemwin - GOES-N EMWIN only.
+Built and verified operation for completeness.
 - dcsdump - Old DCS lrit files only.
 New ones don't work on Linux either.
 - unzip - Can extract zips with a single file in it, like the data section of NWS/EMWIN lrit image files.
 For debugging purposes.

 ### Untested
 - goesproc with GOES-N data - goesproc has been validated against GOES-R data only
 - packetdump - takes LRIT packets into STDIN and does some analysis.
 Tricky to use on windows, but would probably work.

-### Does not work
-- goesemwin - No longer needed as there are no GOES-N satellites with LRIT/EMWIN active.
-EMWIN for GOES-R works fine via goesproc.
-It should be easy to fix if needed in the future.

 ## Compiling
 May the odds be ever in your favor